Meghan Markle Wore The Perfect Work-From-Home Outfit

 On Wednesday, the Duchess of Sussex released a video for her latest Archewell Foundation initiative, called 40x40 in honor of her 40th birthday, to promote mentorship for women looking for work amid COVID-19.
 She is partnering on the initiative with figures like Adele, Amanda Gorman, Ibram X. Kendi, Gloria Steinem, José Andrés, Sophie Grégoire Trudeau, and Stella McCartney.

 In the video, Markle is wearing a white tank lounge dress with a matching sweater, paired with classic suede mustard pumps.
-In honor of her sign, the Duchess also accessorized her outfit with a Leo constellation necklace.
+In honor of her children Archie and Lilibeth, she wore Taurus and Gemini constellation necklaces from Los Angeles-based designer Logan Hollowell.

 Advertisement